Paul Schenly

 Paul Schenly (born April 15, 1948) is an American classical pianist.
 He is the founder and director of the summer music festival Pianofest in the Hamptons.
-He also serves as the artistic director of the Cleveland International Piano Competition and was the head of the piano department at the Cleveland Institute of Music.
+He is the artistic director of the Cleveland International Piano Competition and was the head of the piano department at the Cleveland Institute of Music.

 Early life and education

 Paul Schenly was born in Munich in 1948.
 He lived in South America before coming to the United States at the age of five.
 He holds a master's degree from the Cleveland Institute of Music, where he studied with Victor Babin.
 Schenly is an alumnus of the Music Academy of the West where he attended the piano programme in 1964, 1965 and 1969.

 Career

-Winner of the prestigious Avery Fisher Career Grant, Schenly has been a soloist with a number of major United States orchestras, including the Atlanta Symphony Orchestra, the Cleveland Orchestra, the Chicago Symphony Orchestra, the Los Angeles Philharmonic, the San Francisco Symphony, and the New York Philharmonic.
+Winner of the Avery Fisher Career Grant, Schenly has been a soloist with a number of major United States orchestras, including the Atlanta Symphony Orchestra, the Cleveland Orchestra, the Chicago Symphony Orchestra, the Los Angeles Philharmonic, the San Francisco Symphony, and the New York Philharmonic.
 He made two United States tours with the Rotterdam Philharmonic Orchestra and toured with the same orchestra in Europe.
 He has appeared in many summer festivals, including repeated performances at the Hollywood Bowl, the Ravinia Festival, Blossom Music Center, and the Mostly Mozart Festival.